adaptive-democracy/hopeful-path/book/toward-verified-foundations.md

 going to sketch proofs that:
-a totally ethical system is a coordination function that achieves pareto efficiency in contrast to a population ethics frame persistent democracy is optimal to maximize welfare for any universe/beings by simply reusing the properties that make quadratic voting welfare optimal for decisions and harberger taxes optimal for allocative efficiency. empiricism is the best concrete framework for improving infrastructural welfare leverage (which is the measurement of the welfare yield on work given the current state of the universe),
+a totally ethical system is a coordination function that achieves pareto efficiency in contrast to a population ethics frame adaptive democracy is optimal to maximize welfare for any universe/beings by simply reusing the properties that make quadratic voting welfare optimal for decisions and harberger taxes optimal for allocative efficiency. empiricism is the best concrete framework for improving infrastructural welfare leverage (which is the measurement of the welfare yield on work given the current state of the universe),

 ## model of beings and the universe